v9n/epiphy/README.md

 # Epiphy

 A persistence framework for [RethinkDB](http://rethinkdb.com).
 The library is used on [phim365.today](http://phim365.today).
-Its API is based on Lotus::Model.
+Its API is inspired by Lotus::Model.

+`Epiphy` is name after `Epiphyllum`, my wife's name.

 # Status